 - Jean Jaures – 2370 streets & monuments – Socialist Politician who was assassinated.

-- Jean Moulin – 2215 streets & monuments – French Resistance leader who was tortured and murdered during WWII.
+- Jean Moulin – 2215 streets & monuments – French Resistance leader who was tortured to death during WWII.

 So if you are going to Avenue Jean Jaures, make sure you specify to the taxi driver which town it is in!